wasny0ps/Network-Notes/0x8 - Dynamic Routing/README.md

 ```

 After assigning IP addresses, we must set the RIP protocol.
-In this step, you should enter the networks which are directly connected to router's interfaces.
+In this step, you should enter the networks which are directly connected to router's interfaces use for introducing network to other routers.
+Also, in this example, the network has classful structure because of the subnetting.
+Thats's why, we use `version 2` command.
+What is more, if you wonder about why we use `no auto-summary` command, you may draw on this [link](https://community.cisco.com/t5/switching/what-is-the-use-of-no-auto-summary-command/td-p/1340409).

 - Router0:
 ```